-Pinkeye causes weeping, cloudy eyes in livestock.
+Pinkeye is a disease that mainly targets the conjunctiva and cornea.
+It is the lay term for weepy, cloudy eyes in livestock.
 The condition is painful and debilitating, leading to substantial production losses.

 Conditions when pinkeye is likely to occur

-- Animals in close contact (during yarding or drought feeding).
+- animals in close contact such as during yarding or drought feeding

-Producers should suspect pinkeye in animals with weeping cloudy eyes.
-Pinkeye is infectious and can spread rapidly, especially if flies are active.
+You should suspect pinkeye in animals with weeping, cloudy eyes.
+Pinkeye can be infectious and can spread rapidly, especially if flies are active.